 Just as soon as students confirm their enrollment with Pacific, they are allowed to indicate a housing preference online.
 Pacific's Housing Department offers a co-ed floor reserved for engineering and computer science students.
 We expect this to be very popular with our students, allowing you to be surrounded by other students who are taking the same classes you are - enabling you to help each other with your homework.
 Other students may prefer to live with a greater variety of majors.
 There are a limited number of rooms available for the Engineering/Computer Science floor.
 So if you are interested in exercising that option, you may need to indicate so quickly.

 In order for you to have the best possible experience at Pacific, we take extensive measures to make sure your math and chemistry knowledge matches your initial course placements.
-Pacific (like most universities) also has minimum reading and writing skills requirements.
+Pacific (like most universities) also has minimum writing skills requirement.

 Review the following information to determine exactly which placement sessions you need to participate in.

-Pacific offers early math placement testing on Thursdays and some Saturdays from 3 pm to 9 pm at the University Library.
-Please call 209-946-2177 or email email@example.com to reserve a spot as RESERVATIONS ARE REQUIRED.
+Pacific offers early math placement testing on Thursdays and some Saturdays (Thursdays 2 pm - 5 pm beginning March 27 and 12 pm - 3 pm on selected Saturdays-dates will be posted soon) at the University Library.
+Please call 209-946-2269 or email email@example.com to reserve a spot as RESERVATIONS ARE REQUIRED.
+We also offer remote COMPASS testing (call 209-946-2269 to find a remote COMPASS testing site).
 The on-line chemistry placement exam may be completed at home by accessing Pacific's learning management system (SAKAI) on your computer.
-We highly recommend taking the placement tests before your orientation session, however, the placement tests are also offered during your orientation session.
-The results from these placement tests along with your high school transcripts and other information that you provide will help us pre-schedule your first semester classes.
+Placement tests should be taken before your orientation session.
+The results from these placement tests along with your high school transcripts and other information that you provide will help us pre-schedule your first semester classes which is completed before your orientation.
 After you get through this initial round of transitioning, you will be on your way to just enjoying your college studies.